thutrang147/Python-For-Data-Analysis/README.md

 ## How to Use
 Each Jupyter notebook contains explanations, code examples, and outputs.
 The notebooks are organized by chapter, following the structure of the book.

-## Status
-This is an ongoing project.
-I will continue updating the notes as I progress through the book.

 ## Data Examples

 The examples in this repository use datasets from the original "Python for Data Analysis" book.